ebikdeli/BigShop-Front/README.md

-# Front technologies of BigShop to tested independly from backend
+# Front technologies of BigShop to tested independent of backend